sr-stanley/adds-configure/README.md

 ### Step 4 - Join Client VM to the Domain
 Joining the Client VM to the domain connects it to the Active Directory environment managed by the Domain Controller.
 This allows the Client VM to use domain credentials, receive Group Policies, and access shared resources within the domain.

-- Logon to the Client VM via Remote Desktop Connection using the original user name and password you created when first setting up the VM.
+- Log in to the Client VM via Remote Desktop Connection using the original user name and password you created when first setting up the VM.
 - Right click the start menu and select `System`.
 - Click `Rename this PC (advanced)`.
 - Under the `Computer Name` tab click `Change`.